GenAI-Gurus/phronesis/PRS_original.md

+**WARNING:** This document is a historical reference only.
+The canonical, up-to-date product specification is [specification.md](./specification.md).

 This is the original Product Requirements Specification.
 DO NOT EDIT, this is here for reference only.

 1. Overview & Vision